awyxx/awyxx/README.md

 ##
-19yo student with a lot of interest in reverse engineering, compilers, emulators and systems programming (and lately in FPGAs too!).
+19yo student with a lot of interest in reverse engineering, compilers, emulators systems programming and FPGAs.

 check [my website](http://roby2014-me.vercel.app/) for cool stuff about the above topics (and others as well).